 You might consider an additional major in the following areas: Computer Science, East Asian Languages and Cultures, English, Folklore and Ethnomusicology, International Studies, Near Eastern Languages and Cultures, Spanish and Portuguese, Slavic and East European Languages and Cultures, Speech and Hearing Sciences.

-Potentially relevant certificates are offered by The Media School, the School of Informatics and Computing, and the School of Public and Environmental Affairs.
+Potentially relevant certificates are offered by The Media School, the School of Informatics, Computing, and Engineering, and the School of Public and Environmental Affairs.
 The Liberal Arts and Management Program, offered by the College of Arts and Sciences in cooperation with the Kelley School of Business, may also be of interest.

 The Anthropology academic advisor and the Linguistics academic advisor can help you better understand how other degrees, majors, and minors can be paired with the interdepartmental major in Anthropology and Linguistics.